collintech/Carousel-Project/README.md

 # Carousel-Project

-A snnek peek into the awesomeness and the power of vanilla javascript
+A sneak peek into the awesomeness and the power of vanilla javascript